Emmanuella-Onos/Bootcamp-Campaign/README.md

  1. The dataset had just 1 table.
  2. Some of the columns like email address, timestamp, and phone number were irrelevant to the analysis.
  3. The name column had duplicates
  4. The location column contained a mixture of states and countries.
-To clean it, I added another column which contained country names while the first column contained only state names.
+To clean it, I added another column which listed the country names while the first column contained only state names.
  5. Apart from the age-group column, the data had no integers which is needed during visualization.
 To solve this, I added another column which represents the click rate of the participants.
 Since I had removed the duplicates based on names, all the cells on the new column carried the value 1.

 _After cleaning, I uploaded the new file to Power BI._